chanhbui297/DSEB65A_Gr1_anime_data_storytelling/README.md

       - Learns category vocabulary from train only

    - **Reasons**:
-      - **One-Hot Encoding**: Handle categorical features like Rating, DurationCat, EpisodesCat.
+      - **One-Hot Encoding**: Handle categorical features like Rating, DurationCat and EpisodesCat.
-      - **Multi-Hot Encoding**: sklearn’s OHE cannot handle list-of-labels like Genre, Producers, Studios
+      - **Multi-Hot Encoding**: sklearn’s OHE cannot handle list-of-labels like Genre, Producers and Studios

 ---